To the Mosses: Ecological, Functional, and Spiritual Uses of Moss

 Why is moss important to humans?
 Read to the end and learn the environmental, Indigenous, and traditional medicine uses of mosses.

-As you may have already read on our website or heard us at guest arrival orientations, it is our life’s work at Nectar to care for and deeply know this land, its forests, and waterways.
-This has always formed the core of our overnight stays, transformative retreat experiences, and programs, intending to facilitate a slow-down that seeds consciousness, inspired by the immersion in the natural world.

-In 2024, Nectar’s blog will be spotlighting some of our most beloved plant and funghi allies that can be found on Nexwlélexwm (Bowen Island).
+It’s our life’s work at Nectar Yoga Retreat to care for and deeply know this land, its forests, and waterways.
+This has always formed the core of our Bowen Island overnight stays, wellness retreat experiences, and meditation programs, intending to facilitate a slow-down that seeds consciousness, inspired by the immersion in the natural world.
+This year, Nectar’s blog spotlights some of our most beloved plant and funghi allies that can be found on Nexwlélexwm (Bowen Island).
 These green inhabitants are integral in shaping our natural world, and who, in many ways, make it possible for each of us—Bowen locals and visitors—to experience renewal and connection.

 For the month of January, we’re finding ourselves enchanted by mosses, found just about everywhere on Bowen and the Pacific Northwest, and yet so often overlooked in the natural world.
 Stay with us to the end, and learn the types of plants mosses are, their ecological roles, identify 5 mosses commonly found in the Pacific Northwest, Indigenous and traditional uses of mosses, and a moss-inspired guided meditation.

 What are Mosses?